francoisoudot/pycom-workshop-sf/README.md

 #### Connecting your SiPy

-Now that Pymakr is installed, you can connect to your device by clicking the **connect** button in the Pymakr Console.
-If your device isn't found immediately, you might need to add the device's serial address.
+Now that Pymakr is installed, you can connect it to your device by clicking the **connect** button in the Pymakr Console.
+If your device isn't found immediately, you might need to add the device's serial address inside the settings.
 Click **more** and then **get serial ports**.
 This will list out all of the available serial ports and copy the Pycom device to your clipboard.
 Now navigate to the **global settings**, via the **settings** button.
 You'll now see a text box for device address; paste your clipboard here and the  click **reconnect** (in the Pymakr Console).

 #### Getting Started Examples

-You should now be ready to test out some examples!
-Once you're connected to your device, you'll see three arrows (**>>>**) greeting you.
+You should now be ready to try out some examples!
+Once you've connected to your SiPy, you'll see three arrows (**>>>**) in the console.
 These let you know that you're in the MicroPython REPL!
-If you don't see these please press the reset button (next to the LED) on your SiPy.
+If you don't see the indicators, please press the reset button (next to the LED) on your SiPy.

 To start we'll just try some simple creating & storing variables.

-Below we create a variable named 'value' and are storing the string "Hello World" inside of it.
+Below, we create a variable named 'value' and are storing the string "Hello World" inside of it.
 We can next print this value back to our screen with the 'print()' function!

 ```python
 >>> value = "Hello World"